Sustainability governance

 We have established clear roles and responsibilities for managing sustainability issues.

-The Director of Sustainability is responsible for monitoring sustainability issues and oversees our reporting and disclosures.
-He reports to our Group Technical Director who leads our Road to Net Zero Carbon Working Group, and reports directly to our Chief Executive.
+They report to our Group Technical Director who leads our Road to Net Zero Carbon Working Group, and reports directly to our Chief Executive.
 Our Head of HSE is responsible for our Environmental Management System.
+Cross-functional working groups support effective governance of sustainability.

 Operational level: The Managing Director in each regional business has responsibility for achieving our sustainability targets at the local level.
 They have nominated a Sustainability Sponsor within their management team and a Sustainability Champion to assist with implementation and data collection.
-Each regional business has annual targets for energy, water and waste up to 2025.

 At a project level, the sustainability aspects of a development are initially the responsibility of the land and planning and design teams.
 Once work has begun on site, the production management team, including the Site Manager and contractors, ensures that a wide range of site-specific sustainability issues are addressed and monitored.